eqbot/Mare-Client/README.md

 If you already setup Mare, you'll have to either have your private key saved, or go get it from %APPDATA%\XIVLauncher\pluginConfigs\MareSynchronos.json

 You can also just copy that file to MareSynchronosPlus.json and it'll pick up / work

+#Added Features
+- Toggle to disable VFX sync (incoming) for all users.